|

 performed what music historians call the first ever rock

 and roll show.
-It was his first paid performance.
+It was also Elvis' first paid performance.

 In the mid-1960s, the Shell was turned over to the